bonfire-engine/bonfire-engine.github.io/v3.0/doc/examples.md

 ## Multiplayer game

-Simple example how create a multiplayer game with Bonfire using only Dart code.
+Simple example of how to create a multiplayer game with Bonfire using only Dart code.

 [GitHub](https://github.com/RafaelBarbosatec/bonfire_multiplayer)